slashexx/prometheus-operator/Documentation/proposals/accepted/202405-agent-daemonset.md

 #### 6.1.1 CEL Validation rules

-When `mode:DaemonSet`, the following CEL rules will be applied:
+When `mode:DaemonSet`, the following CEL rules will be applied to prevent access to these fields:

 - `replicas`
 - `storage`